bhendi-boi/WeatherUps/readme.md

 # Weather App Tailwind

-This is a weather app completely built with React and Tailwind CSS I have used Open Meteo's weather api for weather forecast
+This is a weather app completely built with React + TS and Tailwind CSS I have used Open Meteo's weather api for weather forecast This can be installable on any device since it's a PWA

 ## todo

--implement hourly forecast
--implement lightmode
--overall better design

-## small tasks

-- find icons for night
+- find better icons